 Sowing Seeds of Hope

-Through this partnership, they have been able to create change and hope in their town by reducing food prices and securing the local food supply.
+Through their partnership with the Growcer, they have been able to create change and hope in their town by reducing food prices and securing the local food supply.
 Today, The Growcer system is the only consistent source of local food in Churchill.
 The system provides fresh, minimally packaged, and superior quality produce to Churchill residents.

 Interested in learning more?
 Leave us your email and we can send you the case study!